Texas Family Code § 71.004 defines the phrase family violence as meaning:

 - Family Violence Definitions in Texas

 Types of Family Violence Crimes in Texas

-The Gonzalez Law Group handles many different kinds of criminal cases involving family violence.
+The Gonzalez Law Group, PLLC handles many different kinds of criminal cases involving family violence.
 Some of the most common include:

 Family Violence Definitions in Texas